ebolax/phaser3-typescript-esbuild-bootstrap5/README.md

 A good code editor is also recommended and this repo is designed around [Visual Studio Code](https://code.visualstudio.com/)

+I'm using ESLint for VS Code.
+If you don't want use ESlint rules, just delete `.eslintrc.json`.
+You can change rules whatever you want.

 ## **Installation**

 Note that if you have cloned this template repo via GitHub, then you'll need to change the URLs below to match _your_ repo's name: